 At the V&A Museum of Childhood we want to create an exciting, engaging experience for all our visitors, including students with special educational needs and disabilities.

-How do we get around the Museum?
+How do we get around the museum?

-The Museum is fully accessible via lift, ramp and stairs.
+The museum is fully accessible via lift, ramp and stairs.
 There is also a Quiet Room with hoist and changing bed as well as accessible toilets.

 When can we visit?

-As well as gallery trails and resources, the Museum also offers sensory Explorer Bags to aid learners with sensory needs such as ADHD and ASD.
+As well as gallery trails and resources, the museum also offers sensory Explorer Bags to aid learners with sensory needs such as ADHD and ASD.

-What else can my students do?
+What can my students do?

 Your students can also use our specially developed resource boxes, available from the front desk.
 They are themed (Moving Toys, Clothes and Sensory) and contain handling objects and simple activities to enhance your visit.